-RCSAR started years ago with a small group of guys who would be called by their friends to come and help them get unstuck in the backcountry when they were snowmobiling.
-After several years of this they decided to make an official group of members who would meet and train in other aspects of the backcountry to help not only their friends but others who might need their assistance.
-The concept of helping strangers as though they were friends is the same concept that drives today’s official RCSAR team
+RCSAR started in 1968 with a small group of local men who would be called by their friends to come and help them get unstuck in the backcountry when they were snowmobiling.
+After several years of this, they decided to become an official group of volunteers, who would meet and train in other aspects of backcountry rescue, helping not only their friends but others who might need their assistance.
+The concept of helping strangers as though they were friends is the same concept that drives today’s official RCSAR team.

-RCSAR is very motorized with a fleet of 8 ATV's and 8 snowmobiles.
-We can also use a wheeled litter to carry injured or ill recreationalists out should we be called to an area that we can’t access with machines due to the terrain, or areas that motorized vehicles are not allowed, such as Wilderness areas.
+We are equipped with a fleet of 8 ATVs, 8 snowmobiles, 1 tracked SSV, 2 rescue trucks, 1 staff SUV, and 1 mobile communications center.
+We can also use a wheeled litter to carry injured or ill recreationalists out should we be called to an area that we can’t access with machines due to the terrain, or areas where motorized vehicles are not allowed, such as wilderness areas.